 This means, if I still lived in my condo, Verizon could be my broadband provider.
 If so, I am a bit envious of whoever resides there now since the wireless service would be up to twice as fast as any wired residential broadband service available here.

 So what about a T-Mobile broadband option using middle-band service?
 T-Mobile tells me that is in the works.
 The carrier does provide 4G LTE-based home Internet in certain, largely isolated parts of the country.
 So, for that matter, do AT&T and Verizon.
 But T-Mobile middle-band home broadband would be an improvement, assuming its performance matches what I experienced.

 All this raises the obvious question: Should you upgrade to one of the iPhone 12 models for 5G alone?
 (There are lots of other reasons to upgrade, but we’ll sidestep those for now.)

 If you use AT&T or Verizon, perhaps not.
 With nationwide service mostly of the low-band nature, the speed benefits over 4G LTE are incremental at best.

 T-Mobile customers interested in faster service should give an iPhone upgrade more thought.
-Its speedy mid-band service can be found in lots of places, though it’s not as common as the company’s low-band service.
-If you are in such a mid-band service area, the purchase of a new iPhone gets you a decent, consistent speed boost.
+Its speedy middle-band service can be found in lots of places, though it’s not as common as the company’s low-band service.
+If you are in such a middle-band service area, the purchase of a new iPhone gets you a decent, consistent speed boost.
 T-Mobile does not charge extra for it, either.

 You should also check whether you live or work in or near one of the places where one of the carriers provides blazingly fast high-band service.
 This includes the 36 cities where AT&T has such connectivity.
 But, again, keep in mind that the service works only in small portions of such cities, so study coverage maps carefully to see whether such mmWave pockets are relevant and useful to you.